nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

     body: NimNode # Stage body
 ```

-it directly maps on the input DSL. `map:` should create `fskMap` stage, `filter` creates `fskFilter` and so on.
+It directly maps on the input DSL. `map:` should create `fskMap` stage, `filter` creates `fskFilter` and so on.
 Optionally you can specify output type like this `map [ExpectedOutput]`.
 Macro will work in two stages - first convert input representation into intermediate representation, and generate resulting AST.

 ## Pattern matching